Skip to content

 • My identifier: User Fully qualified domain name > ipsec@long_string_of_letters_and_numbers

-(You can get this identifier from your Cloudflare IPsec tunnel configuration > User ID)
+(Find this identifier in the Cloudflare IPsec tunnel configuration > User ID)

-• Peer identifier: Peer IP Address (your Cloudflare Anycast IP)
+• Peer identifier: Peer IP Address (Cloudflare Anycast IP)

-• Pre-Shared Key: Enter the PSK you have on your Cloudflare IPsec tunnel.
+• Pre-Shared Key (PSK): Enter the pre-shared key from the Cloudflare IPsec tunnel.

 • Phase 1 proposal (Encryption algorithm)